-Achieving sobriety is no easy feat, which is why you may be tempted to think that all the work is done.
-That once you are free and clean from drugs and alcohol, you are cured.
-But the truth is that recovery is a long, ongoing process that doesn’t happen overnight.
-It doesn’t happen the moment you complete treatment.
+Achieving sobriety is no easy feat, which is why you may be tempted to think that all of the work is done.
+You may think that once you are free and clean from drugs and alcohol, you are cured.
+But the truth is that recovery is a long, ongoing process that doesn’t happen overnight or the moment you complete treatment.
 Long-term, sustainable sobriety takes work.
 It also takes a strong support system.

 12 Step can provide you with the support and guidance you need to actively engage in your recovery and rebuild your life.
 You may have heard things about the 12 Step program that may make you reluctant to try it.
 Some believe it is outdated or a religious meeting – but those are just common misconceptions.
 So, put all your doubts aside and give it a try.
 After all, you have nothing to lose and everything to gain.